CoderRitesh123/myfirstrepo/README.md

 - `git add <file>` – stage a file
 - `git commit -m "message"` – save a snapshot of the work.

-This is me looking at branches in git
+This is me looking at branches in git cause i like to!